Biswajit-sow/Multi_source_langchain_openai_agent/README.md

 ## Features

-*   **Multi-Source Data Retrieval:**  Retrieves relevant information from Wikipedia, web pages, and arXiv based on user queries.
+*   **Multi-Source Data Retrieval:**  Retrieves relevant information from Wikipedia, web pages-here use langsmith websearch , and arXiv based on user queries.
 *   **Context-Aware Question Answering:** Answers questions based on the combined knowledge from the retrieved sources.
 *   **Vector Database Search:** Uses FAISS to efficiently find the most relevant documents based on semantic similarity.
 *   **Customizable:**  The agent can be easily extended to include additional data sources or different LLMs/embedding models.